A Strong Bisimulation for a Classical Term Calculus: The -calculus

 \subsection{Reduction Semantics of \calcLambdaM}

-\edu{ The reduction semantics for $\calcLambdaM$ will be presented in terms of reduction rules.
+The reduction semantics for $\calcLambdaM$ will be presented in terms of reduction rules.
 With an eye placed on the upcoming notion of structural equivalence $\eqsigma$, we will classify these rules as performing mere reshuffling of symbols or performing more elaborate work.
-This classification is, for now, relegated to informal observation.
-It will be made precise once the connection is established between $\calcLambdaM$ and proof-nets.
+This classification is motivated by the multiplicative and exponential nature of the different redexes of terms of $\calcLambdaM$ as discussed in the introduction.

-The first two reduction rules for $\calcLambdaM$ arise from the simple decomposition of $\beta$-reduction discussed in the introduction:

-where $\rrule{\rB}$ is constrained by the condition $\fc{u}{\ctxt{L}}$.
-These have already been studied in the literature, where, as discussed in the introduction, they suffice to be able to state and prove a strong bisimulation result for the intuitionistic case (\cf~Thm.~\ref{t:second-bisimulatio-intuitionistic}).
+The first two reduction rules for $\calcLambdaM$ arise from the simple decomposition of $\beta$-reduction: where $\rrule{\rB}$ is constrained by the condition $\fc{u}{\ctxt{L}}$.
+These have already been studied in the literature, where, as discussed in the introduction, they suffice to be able to state and prove a strong bisimulation result for the intuitionistic case (\cf Theorem~\ref{t:second-bisimulatio-intuitionistic}).
 As mentioned there, the first is a simple reshuffling of symbols, which we thus consider to be \emph{plain} computation, but the second is not.
 It may substitute $u$ deep within a term or possibly even erase $u$, involving the use of exponential cuts in its proof-net semantics and hence considered \emph{meaningful} computation.
 Note that $\rB$ operates \emph{at a distance}~\cite{AccattoliK12}, in the sense that an abstraction and its argument may be separated by an arbitrary number of explicit substitutions.

-The next reduction rules we consider arise from a more subtle decomposition of $\mu$-reduction.
-The third reduction rule for $\calcLambdaM$ is: